andrewiggins/rfcs/extensibility-model.md

 ### Update methods

-To trigger rerender, call `renderer.render(internal)`.
+To queue rerender, call `renderer.render(internal)`.
+Our rerenders are always be queued and batched

+TODO: Need to ensure there is a way to invoke a callback after this rerender has occurred.

 ### Context API

 `sharedContext` passed to `options.render` is shared object between all components.
-Use with caution!
+Components can use symbols or unique names to avoid collisions.

 ### Direct DOM Access

 TODO: do refs need to be built into the diff itself?
+Probably.
+Need to define their behavior.

 ### Hydration

 TODO: Do we need to expose our hydration mode as a public API?
-Hopefully not
+Hopefully not 😬

 ### Other thoughts